Sick leave and employment

 After 104 weeks

-After two years of illness, the dismissal prohibition expires.
+After two years of sick leave, the dismissal prohibition expires.
 In case of continued incapacity for work, the employer can apply for a dismissal permit through the UWV after the WIA assessment.
 Good preparation for this moment is essential for your financial security.

 Have your situation assessed by a specialist.
 MediRights analyzes your file and advises on the best strategy.